-The Program Comprehensive Assessment in Continuing Education
+5.2 The Program Comprehensive Assessment in Continuing Education

 In Continuing Education, the PCA is developed by the teacher in consultation with the pedagogical counsellor assigned to the course associated with the PCA.
 They define the conditions for redoing the PCA in cases where students have failed.
 The description of the PCA is available to students, faculty and the pedagogical team associated with the program.
-The PCA is reviewed annually by the Dean of Continuing Education.
+The PCA is reviewed annually by the DAA.